vzaar/vzaar-jquery/README.md

     });

 ###Playcountattacher
-Displays the video's playcount below the video
+Displays the video's playcount below the video.
+Please note: this only works with public videos.

 Basic usage: